bingwong2026/bingwong-moltbook/usecases/70-travel-itinerary-planner.md

 ## How to Setup

 ### Prerequisites
-- Telegram bot connected to OpenClaw
+- dingtalk bot connected to OpenClaw
 - Your travel preferences

 ### Prompt Template